Exercise and Vagal Tone: How Movement Trains Your Nervous System

 Aerobic Exercise and HRV

 Endurance training is the most studied form of exercise for vagal tone enhancement.
-Regular aerobic activity (running, cycling, swimming) increases HRV by improving cardiac vagal modulation.
+Regular aerobic activity (running, cycling, swimming, brisk walking) increases HRV by improving cardiac vagal modulation.
 Even 30 minutes of moderate-intensity exercise, 3–4 times per week, produces measurable improvements in vagal tone within 8–12 weeks.

 High-Intensity Interval Training (HIIT)